BigSemour/Open-Source-Event-Driven-ECG-Dataset/README.md

-    edECG.cr                contains the compression ratio of ED ECG signal edECG.prd               contains the Percentage Root-Mean Squared Difference of the ED ECG signal edECG.sdr               contains the Signal-to-Distortion Ratio of the ED ECG Signal
+    edECG.cr                contains the compression ratio of ED ECG signal edECG.prd               contains the Percentage Root-Mean Squared Difference of the ED ECG signal edECG.sdr               contains the Signal-to-Distortion Ratio of the ED ECG Signal edECG.channel           is the channel number of the original dataset

 If you use this dataset, kindly cite the following research article: